odedstein/sgi-introduction-course/201_polylines/201_polylines.md

 ## Draw your own examples

 Getting examples from the internet can be a really fun way to create a diverse set of shapes in which to test your 2D code.
-However, the particular details of your project often means you or your collaborators have a very concrete idea of the key examples one would neeed to test a particular assumption or functionality.
+However, the particular details of your project often means you or your collaborators have a very concrete idea of the key examples one would need to test a particular assumption or functionality.
 For these cases, `gptoolbox` allows you to directly draw a polyline inside a matlab figure.

 Run
 ```MATLAB